-- Assisting Service Users with any housing related support, including tenancy sustainment and housing benefits claims, where there is an identified need, to enable them to maintain their rights to accommodation by adhering to the terms of their tenancy or licence agreement and payment of rent and service charges. - Assisting Service Users to source and secure suitable accommodation for moveon from the service within the optimal 12 months of stay, or sooner at the request of the individual.
-This may be into alternative longer term supported accommodation or into a longer-term tenancy in the private rented or social housing sector. - Assisting Service Users to access civil legal advice and support to enable them to return to their own homes where appropriate, protected by civil legal remedies if they choose to do so, including accompanying to appointments and court where appropriate. - Access to positive, therapeutic, and diversionary activities that complement the goals co-produced in support work sessions and assist service users to develop and improve life skills and recovery. - Assisting service users with budgeting/debt management and advocacy, to achieve financial stability, especially where debt has occurred through financial abuse.
-This may be provided though referral to specialist debt advice services. - Assisting service users in accessing health services, including drug and alcohol and mental health services and those that are able to identify conditions prevalent in this client group, to enable them to improve or maintain their health and well-being. - Assisting service users to access peer support and local community-based resources to build relationships and networks that increase their skills and confidence to live independently. - Assisting service users to access training, education to increase skills and gain employment, towards increased financial independence. - Assisting service users who are identified as having no recourse to public funds or of insecure immigration status, to make applications for financial support through the DDVC (Destitute Domestic Violence Concession) and other schemes, depending on their individual circumstances, and to establish their settlement through the necessary legal routes. - Provide resettlement support to women moving on from the service.
+- Assist service users to access training, education to increase skills and gain employment, towards increased financial independence. - Assist service users who are identified as having no recourse to public funds or of insecure immigration status, to make applications for financial support through the DDVC (Destitute Domestic Violence Concession) and other schemes, depending on their individual circumstances, and to establish their settlement through the necessary legal routes. - Provide resettlement support to men moving on from the service.
 This is expected to be short-term support, between 3-6 months and to be supported, where appropriate by local DASV service provider programmes and workers. - Work in partnership with commissioners, the DASV Local Partnership Board (LPB) and other voluntary and community sector partners.
 This may involve representation at the LPB and other multi-agency forums and active participation in events and communications that raise awareness of domestic abuse and services available.

 The services will offer cross county support according to need.
-Accommodation and support will also be offered to people fleeing abuse from outside of the County.
+Accommodation and support will also be offered to people outside of the County.
 This will require services to be able to work with and liaise with organisation and services across and outside of the county.

-There will be a holistic, 'Think Family' and gendered approach to the assessment of need for the delivery of ongoing support, accommodation and other services.
+There will be a holistic, Think Family and gendered approach to the assessment of need for the delivery of ongoing housing related support, accommodation and other services.